 Tropical and Subtropical Dry Broadleaf Forests

 Tropical and subtropical forests grow in areas with warm climates.
 These are found in regions that receive lower rainfall (several hundred centimetres) throughout the year.
 They face drought because of dry seasons, which last up to many months.
-The tropical and subtropical dry broadleaf forests deviate with geographic location.
+The tropical and subtropical dry broadleaf forests vary with geographic location.

 Tropical and Subtropical Dry Broadleaf Forests